arduino/ArduinoCore-samd/variants/MT_D21E_revB/README.md

 * TC5(D21) is available on these pins otherwise.
 The tone library uses TC5.
 * A0 and A1 are by default connected to the 32.768KHz crystal.
 * Leave pin A30 floating (or use external pullup) during reset.
+* This table does not list "L21 Only" COM configurations.
 ```